-At The HSUS, we often hear from shelters and rescues that increasing and improving adoptions are priorities for them.
+AT THE HUMANE SOCIETY OF THE UNITED STATES, we often hear from shelters and rescues that increasing and improving adoptions are priorities for them.
 Ironically, we also hear from people who are frustrated when they try to adopt.
 Many have been refused for reasons that don't make sense to them.
 Others have changed their minds about adoption because of a bad experience.
-Rude treatment, calls and e-mails that aren't returned and denied adoptions drive away pet lovers who are trying to do the right thing and send them to less humane options.
+Rude treatment, calls and emails that aren't returned and denied adoptions drive away pet lovers who are trying to do the right thing and sends them to less humane options.
 Not all experiences are negative, but each one can have a devastating impact.
 It's much better to have a happy adopter spreading the word about their experience and their wonderful pet.

-The HSUS has also identified adoption blind spots-areas of communities historically untouched by traditional animal services.
+We have also identified adoption blind spots-areas of communities historically untouched by traditional animal services.
 Pet lovers in these areas are unfamiliar with animal welfare organizations as a resource and as a place to find their next pet.
-Surveys conducted by The HSUS Pets for Life team have identified neighborhoods where only three percent of pets come from shelters or rescues.1 When we compare this to a national average of about forty percent, it's clear that more homes are available.2
+Surveys conducted by the HSUS Pets for Life team have identified neighborhoods where only 3% of pets come from shelters or rescues.
+When we compare this to a national average of about 40%, it's clear that more homes are available.

 You want more adoptions.
 There are people in your community who are trying to adopt but can't.
-And there are neighborhoods full of available homes that haven't even been reached with the adoption message.
-People (adopters) are the solution to your pet adoption goals, but you aren't connecting with all of them.
+And there are neighborhoods full of available homes that haven't yet been reached with the adoption message.
+People-adopters!-are the solution to your pet adoption goals, but you aren't connecting with all of them.

+Research on adoptions

+Throughout this manual you will see references to research.
+A list of these studies is included on page 76.
+Stay current on new research findings that will inform and enhance your policies.
 Why?
 Unnecessary barriers are getting in the way.
 They may exist in your policies, your paperwork, your interactions with adopters and even in your marketing.
-These barriers can be taken down easily and safely and replaced with an approach celebrated by organizations who have adopted a fresh perspective!
-The Shelter Pet Project is a multiyear collaboration between the Ad Council, Maddie's Fund and The HSUS designed to send potential adopters to shelters and rescues as the first place to obtain a pet.
-As part of this campaign, we often hear from people who were inspired to choose adoption.
-Sadly, their feedback is not always positive.
-We hear stories from potential adopters whose applications go ignored, are turned down without a reason or for something that seems ridiculous to them, like working full-time.
-Once they have a bad experience, it takes much more work on our part to get them to try again.
-It becomes easier and less hassle to buy a pet."
+The good news?
+These barriers can be taken down easily and safely and replaced with an approach celebrated by organizations that have adopted a fresh perspective.

+"The Shelter Pet Project is a partnership between the Humane Society of the United States, Maddie's Fund and the Ad Council to make adoption from shelters and rescues the first choice for people seeking to add a pet to their families.
+We often hear from those who were inspired by our public service announcements to choose adoption.
+Unfortunately, their feedback is not always positive.
+Potential adopters have told us their applications have gone ignored, they were turned down without being given a reason or for unrealistic expectations for a pet parent, like working full-time.
+Once they have a bad experience, it lessens the chance that they'll try again.
+It becomes easier to purchase the pet than adopt."
--Kristie Stevanus Troha, HSUS Companion Animals

-adopt
+-Amy Nichols, Vice President, Companion Animals and Equine Protection, the Humane Society of the United States